In order to enroll at Stanford, all new undergraduate first-year and transfer students are required to complete the Approaching Stanford Forms.

 This form collects your preferences for the courses that will fulfill the Thinking Matters Requirement, which is a requirement only for first-year students.
 Your rankings on this form will be used to plan for course size and to give you a preliminary assignment.
-You may choose to enroll in a different Thinking Matters course than your preliminary assignment - there will be spaces open in every course.
+After you receive your preliminary course assignment, you may choose to enroll in a different THINK course as there will be spaces open in every THINK course.

 ITALIC and SLE are year-long Integrated Learning Environment (ILE) programs that fulfill the Thinking Matters requirement.
-Space is limited in these programs - ILE faculty will review your Approaching Stanford forms during the selection process.
+Space is limited in these programs so participation is decided by ILE faculty through a selection process.
 If you are selected for an ILE, you will be assigned to live in the affiliated residence and are expected to commit to the program for the full duration.

 This form asks for information about your language-learning background as well your current interests.
 Your answers will assist the Stanford Language Center in planning for the coming years, but they do not commit you in any way to the study of a particular language.
 Completion of this form is required, even if you have already fulfilled the language requirement with an AP/SAT-II/IB score.
 For further information about the Language Requirement, Language Placement Tests, and submitting standardized test scores to Stanford, contact the Stanford Language Center at email@example.com.